JetBrains/kotlin-web-site/docs/topics/js/js-react.md

    document.bgColor = "blue"
    ```

-   The project is then recompiled, and after a reload the browser will show the new color.
+   The project then recompiles, and after a reload the browser will show the new color.

-During the development, you can keep the development server running in continuous mode.
+You can keep the development server running in continuous mode during the development process.
 It will automatically rebuild
 and reload the page when you make changes.

-> You can find the state of the project after this section on the `master` branch [here](https://github.com/kotlin-hands-on/web-app-react-kotlin-js-gradle/tree/master).
+> You can find this state of the project on the `master` branch [here](https://github.com/kotlin-hands-on/web-app-react-kotlin-js-gradle/tree/master).
 >
 {type="note"}